 what interests me.

-of all I knew I had a former life in Egypt and I very much want to go there one
+First of all I knew I had a former life in Egypt and I very much want to go there one day.

-Then as you can see in the rest of my homepage, I am a big fan
+Then as you can see here, I am a big fan

 of Tina Turner.
 She lived in Egypt too in a past life.
 She was Pharaoh